Okinawan martial arts: History

-In 1429, the three kingdoms on Okinawa unified to form the Kingdom of Ryukyu.
+In 1429, the three kingdoms on Okinawa unified to form the Ryukyu Kingdom with Chinese imperial backing.
+This led to significant contact between Chinese and Ryukyu envoys and traders.
+Okinawans combined Chinese martial arts with the existing local arts to form Tōde (唐手, Tuudii), sometimes called Okinawa-te (沖縄手, Uchinaa-dii).
 When King Shō Shin came into power in 1477, he banned the practice of martial arts, due to fears of the widespread teaching of the art of deception.
-Tō-te and Ryukyu kobudō (deception) continued to be taught in secret.
+However, Tōde and Ryukyu kobudō continued to be taught in secret.
 The ban was continued in 1609 after Okinawa was invaded by the Satsuma Domain of Japan.
-The bans contributed to the development of kobudō which uses common household and farming implements as weaponry.
-The Okinawans combined Chinese martial arts with the existing local variants to form Tōde (唐手, Tuudii), sometimes called Okinawa-te (沖縄手, Uchinaa-dii).

-By the 18th century, different types of te had developed in three different villages – Shuri, Naha and Tomari.
-The styles were named Shuri-te, Naha-te, and Tomari-te, respectively.

-Well into the 20th century, the martial arts of Okinawa were generally referred to as te and tii 手 in Japanese and Okinawan for "hand".
-Te often varied from one town to another, so to distinguish among the various types of te, the word was often prefaced with its area of origin; for example, Naha-te, Shuri-te, or Tomari-te.
+Well into the 20th century, the martial arts of Okinawa were generally referred to as te or tii 手, Japanese and Okinawan for "hand".
+Te often varied from one town to another, so to distinguish among the various types of te, the word was often prefaced with its area of origin; for example, Naha-te, Shuri-te, or Tomari-te, for the villages of Naha, Shuri, and Tomari, respectively.

-Shuri-te, Naha-te and Tomari-te belong to a family of martial arts that were collectively defined as Tode-jutsu or To-de.

 Karate (Okinawa-te or Karate-jutsu) was systematically taught in Japan after the Taishō era (after 1926).